85rhrl/PP1/README.md

 The images for the landing page and for the gallery were downloaded from [Pexels](https://www.pexels.com/photo/cooked-food-on-blue-plate-2092507/) and [Unsplashed](https://unsplash.com/photos/selective-focus-photography-of-brown-labeled-bottle-mV67D45jFAs).

-The Backgound music is Produced by Fernando Laura and [Pomelo Records](https://www.youtube.com/watch?v=fAtyo7yXvFI&list=OLAK5uy_lKVsES4ic242zV_JElDgO6XHIgfkb9h3k)
+The Background music is Produced by Fernando Laura and [Pomelo Records](https://www.youtube.com/watch?v=fAtyo7yXvFI&list=OLAK5uy_lKVsES4ic242zV_JElDgO6XHIgfkb9h3k)

 ### Acknowledgements

 I would like to express my gratitude to the following people:

 - Jubril Akolade for mentoring me, giving me guidance and encouragement.
-- Kay Welfare for their continous help and encouragement.
+- Kay Welfare for their continuous help and encouragement.
 - My fellow classmates for their support and feedback.